Menu

 Theft on trains

-Theft is very common on trains.
-This includes to and from Fiumicino airport near Rome and on overnight journeys.
+Theft is common on trains, including to and from Fiumicino airport near Rome and on overnight journeys.

 Thieves often work in groups to distract victims and rob them while they're not looking.